Note that specific details are subject to change as we move forward.

-We have locked in our new site at 135 Charlotte Highway, Suite E, Asheville, NC, 28803 -- virtually down the street from my current location.
-We plan to officially open on January 12, 2015, but will have our phones activated to accommodate pressing needs as soon as January 1, 2015, for established patients.
+We are located at 135 Charlotte Highway, Suite E, Asheville, NC, 28803 -- virtually down the street from my last location.
+We opened January 1, 2015.
 Click here to see the Contact page for updates.

 What will your hours be?

-I anticipate generally maintaining regular scheduled appointment hours between 9 a.m. and 2 p.m., and will keep same-day slots available most days up to 4:30 p.m. to accommodate patients with acute issues.
+I anticipate generally maintaining regular scheduled appointment hours between 9 a.m. and 1 p.m., Monday through Thursday, Friday from 9 a.m. through noon, and will keep same-day slots available most days up to 4:30 p.m. to accommodate patients with acute issues.
 I look forward to having increased flexibility outside of these hours as well.
 I plan to make myself available for after-hours and weekend visits as needed and appropriate for all my established patients (which include Member and Fee-For-Service patients).
 See Pricing for details.

 How will this new practice help patient care?

 I'm making this change so that I can practice another 10-20 years, or more, and you can have the enormous benefit called "continuity of care."
 How many of us have the same doctor they had 10 years ago?
 It is getting more and more rare.
 I will continue to take the time to see you when you need to be seen, and be better able to schedule you appropriately for your needs so that you will not have to wait as long to see me.

 Many problems may be able to be addressed just by phone.
 And in some situations, I plan to offer home visits for a surcharge.
 Even if every patient follows me, as I certainly wish, I will have much less wasted time spent in justifying my every effort to Third Party Payers.
 You will not spend your visits watching me punch the computer keyboard.
 We will be much more free to interact.